danieldkim/charlotte/README.md

 ### archiver[(tab, page)]

-A function that takes a tab and a page argument and that when invoked creates an object with `onArchive(contentCtr)` and `onRestore(contentCtr)` methods (both methods are optional).
+A function that takes a tab and a page argument and that when invoked creates an object with `onArchive(contentCtr)` and `onRestore(contentCtr)` and `onRestoreAfterTransition(contentCtr)` methods (all optional).
 The relevant method will be called on the returned object whenever the given page is archived/restored.

 The archiver function itself will be invoked just before the page is archived.
 Optionally, it is simply an object with the relevant methods.